Shadiya97/online-store/README.md

 Model Files:
 model.ts files are present in the app to define the types of API responses in Firebase requests.

+A constant file is included for storing the Firebase base URLs.

 Prerequisites
 Node.js and npm installed.
 Angular CLI version 15.0.4 globally installed.